tobijk/programming-1-2-3/part-01/01-misson.md

 ===============================================================================

 Some of the earliest computer games were [Text Adventures][1].
-During a time when computers didn't yet have fancy graphics capabilities, Text Adventures were a simple way of building immersive, interactive experiences through written story telling.
+During a time when computers didn't yet have fancy graphics capabilities, text adventures were a simple way of building immersive, interactive experiences through written story telling.

-In a way, Text Adventures are like interactive books.
+In a way, text adventures are like interactive books.
 The player is given a description of their surroundings, such as the following:

 > *You find yourself in a dark, gloomy room without windows.
 There are two